Isostasy with Love: I Elastic equilibrium: Isostatic ratios with Love

 \subsection{Isostatic relations}

 With some more assumptions, gravitational perturbations can be computed in terms of the deformations of the shell boundaries, meaning that gravitational Love numbers can be dispensed with.
 The assumptions are twofold: the body should be incompressible and stratified in (possibly many) layers of homogeneous density, so that density perturbations only occur at the interfaces between layers; the shell should be of uniform density, so that the inside of the shell does not perturb the gravity field.
-The procedure is done in three steps (see example in Appendix~\ref{AppendixRelationLoveIncompressible}).
-First, the gravitational perturbation at each interface is expressed (using Eqs.~(\ref{PotExt})-(\ref{PotInt})) in terms of the deformations of all interfaces.
-Second, the elastic-gravitational deformations are partly solved below the shell so as to relate the gravitational perturbation at a given interface to the deformation of the same interface (this relation is particularly simple within a stratified ocean, since the equipotentiality of the density interfaces implies that the deformation is equal to the local geoid).
-Third, all interfaces except shell boundaries are eliminated from the equations provided by the first two steps.
+The procedure is detailed in Appendix~\ref{AppendixRelationLoveIncompressible}.
 The result can be written in terms of deviatoric Love numbers ($J=L$ or $I$):

 where the coefficients $(a,b,c)$, as well as an auxiliary coefficient $d$ used below, are given in Table~\ref{TableCoeff}.
+These coefficients will turn out to be useful to compute minimum stress isostasy from zero deflection isostasy.
 The corresponding equation for non-deviatoric Love numbers is given by Eq.~(\ref{khRelationNonDev}).
 All gravitational perturbations originating below the shell are included in the parameter $K_{n}$, which is known analytically if the body is made of three incompressible homogeneous layers (see Table~\ref{TableCoeff} and Appendix~\ref{AppendixRelationLoveIncompressible}).
-Since the number of layers is arbitrarily large, Eq.~(\ref{khRelation}) remains valid if the density varies continuously with depth within the core and ocean.
-It becomes laborious to solve the problem analytically if the ocean and core are stratified in density.
-In that case, the parameter $K_n$ is instead computed from the gravitational and radial Love numbers (which have been computed numerically) by inverting Eq.~(\ref{khRelation}).
+Since the number of layers is arbitrarily large, Eq.~(\ref{khRelation}) remains valid if density varies continuously with depth within the core and ocean, but it becomes laborious to compute $K_n$ analytically.
+The parameter $K_n$ can instead be computed from the gravitational and radial Love numbers (which have been computed numerically) by inverting Eq.~(\ref{khRelation}).
 The first relation yields

-where $J=L$ or $I$ (it gives the same answer since $a,b,c,d$ do not depend on $J$ in Eq.~(\ref{khRelation})).
-The second relation yields an equivalent formula depending on $\hat k_o^J$, the equivalence being guaranteed by the difference of the two gravity deformations relations: $\hat k_s^J-x^{n+1}\hat k_o^J=\xi_{sn}(1-x^{2n+1})\hat h_s^J$.
-The knowledge of the coefficients $(a,b,c,d)$ will turn out to be useful to compute minimum stress isostasy from zero deflection isostasy (Eqs.~(\ref{IsoRatioMSI})-(\ref{alphaMSI})).